 A notification is a message that Android displays outside your app's UI to provide the user with reminders, communication from other people, or other timely information from your app.
 Users can tap the notification to open your app or take an action directly from the notification.

 This page provides an overview of where notifications appear and the available features.
-If you want to start building your notifications, instead read Create a Notification.
+To start building notifications, read Create a notification.

-For more information about the design and interaction patterns, see the Notifications design guide.
+For more information about notification design and interaction patterns, see the Notifications design guide.

 Appearances on a device

-Notifications appear to users in different locations and formats, such as an icon in the status bar, a more detailed entry in the notification drawer, as a badge on the app's icon, and on paired wearables automatically.
+Notifications automatically appear to users in different locations and formats.
+A notification appears as an icon in the status bar, a more detailed entry in the notification drawer, and a badge on the app's icon.
+Notifications also appear on paired wearables.